habemusne/spark-on-lambda-performance/README.md

 ## Server Setup

+**Please try to follow all the naming conventions here.
+You will likely meet some tough bugs if you don't.**

 - Goto AWS console, at the top right, choose "US East (N.Virginia)"
 - Goto S3 console and create a bucket named "\<your-name\>-cse597cc", everything else default
 - Goto EC2 console, create an instance, first machine type (Amazon Linux x86), 10GB, security group please open ssh 22 inbound, use a private key pem, name it `cc`.
 Everything else default.